mechmotum/mechmotum.github.io/content/dygert-crash.rst

 ==========

-One important assumption in the wobble/shimmy academic literature is that the rider's pelvis is firmly connected to the seat the models.
-With Dygert's pelvis disconnected from the seat, the bicycle rider system is thus different than these models.
+One important assumption in the wobble/shimmy academic literature is that the rider's pelvis is firmly connected to the seat in the models.
+With Dygert's pelvis disconnected from the seat, that bicycle-rider system is thus different than these models.
 The interactions of the rider's flexible body with the bicycle in Dygert's riding position may very well destabilize the weave oscillation.
-For example, [Moore2012a]_ shows that simply adding the inertial effects of the riders arms onto the handlebars can have a destabilizing effect.
+For example, [Moore2012a]_ shows that simply adding the inertial effects of the rider's arms to the handlebars can have a destabilizing effect.

 A second important assumption in the models in the academic literature is that the nominal roll angle of the bicycle is zero.
 At a roll angle of 30 degrees,